Self-discipline is vastly overrated and is often the enemy of integrity

 The prime example is eating.
 Nature wanted to encourage eating regularly (so that we would continue to thrive and propagate).
 So she made eating pleasurable and not eating (for very long) unappetizing.
 Consequently, we easily take ongoing action to ensure that we eat, usually one or more times per day.
 We require no self-discipline to do this.
 Nature would have made a big mistake (and we would not have continued to exist as a species) if she had relied of self-discipline to ensure that we ate regularly.

-The NNI toolkit and OOI toolkit are your goto resources for learning how to create and maintain integrity between your Now and your Next, obsoleting any reliance on the unreliable (and difficult) self-discipline.
+The NNI toolkit and OOI toolkit are your goto resources for learning how to create and maintain integrity between Your-Now and Your-Next, and also between Your-Oneself and Your-Others, obsoleting any reliance on the unreliable (and difficult) self-discipline.

 Say goodbye to self-discipline and say hello to integrity.